-Parks & Roads Operator (1 new) Permanent, Full time, 1.0 FTE
+Parks & Roads Operator (1 new)

 This position is designed to enable the Township to meet peak demand for services based on seasonal trends.
 This position reports to the Manager of Public Works during the winter season and the Manager of Parks for the remainder of the year.
 The Parks & Roads Operator is part of a front-line team directly responsible for carrying out the day-to-day maintenance and clean-up of parks and roads, so that the citizens of Centre Wellington can enjoy outdoor recreation in clean and well-maintained settings and can commute throughout the Township of Centre Wellington safely and easily.